chipsalliance/chisel/website/blog/2025/05-05-arbiter-type-class/index.md

 }
 ```

-Then, we can refactor the arbiter to use the type class:
+Then, we can refactor the arbiter to use the type class so that we're getting one 'package' of functions for type A, not having to pass them individually:

 ```scala
 class GenericPriorityArbiter[A <: Data](nClients: Int, clientType: A, arbitrable: Arbitrable[A]) extends Module {